Pet Caregiver Fatigue and Burnout - Exhaustion from End-Of-Life Care

 - Take opportunities to nap - for example, nap when your pet naps.
 Even short naps can help you feel more rested.

 - Use any available tools.
 Take the time to find the right ones, and learn how to use them.
 For example, find an assistive harness with a handle or strap that's the right height so that you don't have to bend down to help your pet, or awkwardly pull upwards.
 A dog ramp also helps tremendously when loading large dogs in and out of the car and can help save your back.
+Use washable underpads on floors and bedding of incontinent pets, to help minimize the amount of extra cleaning you need to do.

 - Consider confining your pet to a separate room at night.
 Dogs showing signs of senility, such as those who are sundowning, can prevent owners from sleeping.
 Repeated pacing or vocalizing can also be very disruptive to sleep.
 It might be emotionally difficult at first, to make your pet sleep outside of your bedroom if he's always slept with you.
 But you may be surprised - you'll sleep better, and in many cases, your pet will sleep better as well.